billhennessy/hennessysview2020/content/posts/2020/number-of-infections-doesnt-matter—heres-what-does.md

 Pray for a quick end to this pestilence and an even quicker return of the greatest economy in US history.
 Pray, also, that our reporters and headline writers stop sensationalizing a bad situation for financial and political gain.

+If you'd like to do your own analysis, [the complete dataset is available here](https://github.com/RamiKrispin/coronavirus).

 *Note: all number are as of 13:00 CDT Monday, March 23, 2020*